dorianpb/cem/README.md

     * Mooshrooms
 	* Ocelots
 	* Sheep
 	* Skeletons and their variants (Wither Skeletons and Strays)
+	* Slimes
 	* Pigs
 	* Piglins (including Piglin Brutes and Zombified Piglins)
 	* Zombies and their variants (Husks and Drowned)